Yes, you can use Google Drive in a HIPAA compliant environment, but only if you’re careful! That’s the quick answer. Read on to learn more!

 Google Docs are intuitive collaboration and documentation tools.
 They are web-based and very similar to Microsoft Word, Excel and PowerPoint.
 You can convert many types of files into Google Docs formats:

 And the answer is YES!
-Google Docs (with a paid Google Workspace subscription, signed BAA and appropriately configured settings) can be HIPAA compliant.
+Google Docs (with a paid G Suite subscription, signed BAA and appropriately configured settings) can be HIPAA compliant.
 They clearly state this in Google’s HIPAA Implementation Guide (linked at the end of this article).

 Google’s BAA covers Google Drive and Docs, so these services are appropriate for storing PHI.
 Google’s HIPAA Implementation Guide recommends the following:

 Yes!
-Google Drive and the rest of Google Workspace are very mobile-friendly.
-You can use Google Drive in a HIPAA-compliant manner if you use the Google Drive app on your smartphone or tablet AND you have Google Workspace configured properly.
+Google Drive and the rest of G Suite is very mobile friendly.
+You can use Google Drive in a HIPAA compliant manner if you use the Google Drive app on your smartphone or tablet AND you have G Suite configured properly.

-Google Workspace is perfect for smaller medical practices that need HIPAA-compliant email, cloud storage, telehealth and more - but what if you already have a solution for email and telehealth and you just need cloud storage?
+Google’s G Suite is perfect for smaller medical practices that need HIPAA compliant email, cloud storage, telehealth and more – but what if you already have a solution for email and telehealth and you just need cloud storage?
 You might want to look at other options, just to see other offerings.

-We have an article that quickly reviews 11 HIPAA-compliant cloud storage options.
+We have an article that quickly reviews 11 HIPAA compliant cloud storage options: https://adeliarisk.com/hipaa-compliant-cloud-storage/

 One of the most popular cloud storage solutions is Dropbox.
-Here’s a quick comparison between Google Drive (as a part of Google Workspace, not the free version) and Dropbox:
+Here’s a quick comparison between Google Drive (as a part of G Suite, not the free version) and Dropbox:

 Google Drive | Dropbox | |